KryptonPortugal/Krypton/Krypton/Mathematical Content/Mathematics - English/Mathematics - English.md

-It still waits a team interested people to manage this section.
+It still waits a team of interested people to manage this section.